How do I know if I have Sciatica?

 How do you diagnose Sciatica?

-Here at Orlando Resorts Chiropractic, we regularly treat patients with sciatica.
+Here at Orlando Resorts Spine and Body, we regularly treat patients with sciatica.
 Since there are many disorders that cause sciatica, we will determine what is the root cause of your sciatica by taking a thorough patient history during your physical and neurological exam.
 In some instances, diagnostic testing such as an x-ray, MRI, CT scan and/or electrodiagnostic test (electromyography) might be necessary.
 These examinations and tests help to detect possible contraindications to spinal adjustments and other chiropractic therapies.

 How is Sciatica treated?